vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 Vertices are an essential part of Polygon Modeling. **Vertices** define the end points of **edges** and the boundaries of **faces**.

 In simple terms, vertices define our model.
-Take for instance the simple example of a cube.
-Each vertex of this cube is defined by it position in X,Y,Z space.
+Take, for instance, the simple example of a cube.
+Each vertex of this cube is defined by its position in X,Y,Z space.

-This is what our cube would look like if its back left corner was on the origin point.
+This is what our cube would look like if its back left corner were on the origin point.

 <figure> <img src = "../assets/images/02_maya_verticies_cube.png"></figure>